advocaite/VanillaSkyblock/README.md

 ########################################################################################
 Hey Crafters.

-Today I bring you massive data pack packed full of goodies.
+Today I bring you decent data pack packed full of goodies.
-In this edition we are bringing out Vanilla Skyblock Server Edition r0.5 What is Skyblock you ask? well Skyblock is a gamemode that challanges people to build with a very limited start.
+In this edition we are bringing out Vanilla Skyblock Server Edition r0.9 What is Skyblock you ask? well Skyblock is a gamemode that challanges people to build with a very limited start.
 Limited as in a small island above y 200 so big drop if you fall off, you will find a small chest with some basic stuff and must build with what you have.
-I wont spoil it all but  explain to you the many features revision 0.5 has .
+I wont spoil it all but  explain to you the many features revision 0.9 has.

+Please check Project tab, Wiki for more Information

 Features: View Project Tab for everything...